quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 "common_fields" instead (see {{common-fields}}).

-However, in some situations, such as during QUIC's Connection Migration or when using Multipath features, it is useful to be able to split events across multiple (concurrent) tuples and/or paths.
+However, in some situations, such as during QUIC's Connection Migration or when a transport protocol can use multiple paths, it is useful to be able to split events across multiple (concurrent) tuples and/or paths.

 Definition: